ln-komandur/IP-Cameras/README.md

 ### Provide FTPs details
 1. Enable the ftps soft switch
 2. Give the name of the remote location starting with `/`, but not ending with it. e.g. `/Clips` or `/Videos`
+3. Change the *Transport Mode* from *Auto* to *Port*.
+Otherwise files uploaded to the ftp server (typically .mp4) may be just 0 Bytes.
-3. Save ftp details and test them for a successful connection
+4. Save ftp details and test them for a successful connection

 ### Configure recording
 1. Remove watermark